 In a typical scenario, healthy dentition is characterized by the perfect alignment of the lower primary or permanent teeth and the ideal alignment of the upper primary or permanent teeth.
 This is also referred to as your “bite.”
 It’s no wonder that people with straight teeth are happier.
 Having a healthy dentition looks nicer and makes chewing and speaking easier.
 Let’s examine what a healthy bite looks like in the lower jaw.

 Imagine looking down at your lower teeth from above.
 This is called the “dental arch view.”
 The teeth are not rotated, every tooth touches each other, and there is no interdental space (gaps) between them.

 In a normal bite, the upper teeth rest a little outside the lower teeth at the front and back and on both sides of the mouth.
-If the teeth are not aligned properly, then you have a bad bite, also called a malocclusion.
+If the teeth are not aligned properly, you have a bad bite called a malocclusion.